Long77/Clocksy/README.md

 Wherever you go, whatever you do with your machine, Clocksy can go the distance with you.

-When fully complete, Clocksy will two modes of time-tracking: Standard amd User-settable Pomodoro.
+When fully complete, Clocksy will two modes of time-tracking: Standard and Pomodoro.

 The Pomodoro Timer is in Development, but Standard Mode is Go.